MithrilJS/mithril.js/docs/installation.md

 # creates a file called package.json
 ```

-Then, run
+Then, to install Mithril, run:

 ```bash
 npm install mithril@rewrite --save
 ```

-to install Mithril.
 This will create a folder called `node_modules`, and a `mithril` folder inside of it.
 It will also add an entry under `dependencies` in the `package.json` file

 You are now ready to start using Mithril.
 The recommended way to structure code is to modularize it via CommonJS modules: